fjnovais/fjnovais.github.io/_pages/cv.md

 Education
 ======
-* <b>D.Sc., Animal Science and Pastures</b>, Specialization in Animal Breeding and Genetics, University of São Paulo - Piracicaba, January 2021*
+* <b>D.Sc., Animal Science and Pastures</b>, Specialization in Animal Breeding and Genetics, University of São Paulo - Piracicaba.
   * Dissertation: "Multi-omic data integration for the study of production, carcass and meat quality traits in Nellore cattle".
   * Advisor: Dr. Luiz Lehmann Coutinho.